-An analysis of the projected revenues and planned capital expenditures indicate that the City will maintain financial feasibility through the 5-year planning period.
-The City is projected to accumulate \$157,335,000 over the 5-year planning period to fund the capital improvements needed to maintain and improve public facility LOS, and has identified a total of \$142,874,064 in capital improvement expenditures over the planning period.
+An analysis of the projected revenues and planned capital expenditures indicate that overall City capital project costs will exceed revenues by \$16.8 million over the next five (5) years.
+The City is projected to accumulate \$159,007,511 over the 5-year planning period to fund the capital improvements needed to maintain and improve public facility LOS, and has identified a total of \$175,761,200 in capital improvement expenditures over the planning period.